artpi/SmartPi/README.md

-# Firenet of things AKA SmartPi AKA this crazy dude's smarthome rig.
+# Firenet of things AKA SmartPi

+A SmartHome setup using Google Firebase and $4 modules.
+Can do a lot of awesome stuff.

 #### Features